 Live TV streaming on Amazon Fire TV

-While its recent price hike to $64.99 has made it one of the most expensive streaming TV services YouTube TV still has plenty of value to offer.
-With 85+ major channels, including ESPN, Comedy Central, and the big three news networks, YouTube TV has all your favorites waiting.
+YouTube TV’s recent price hike to $64.99 has made it one of the most expensive streaming TV services around.
+However, it still has plenty of value to offer.
+With more than 85 major channels, including ESPN, Comedy Central, and the big three news networks, YouTube TV has all your favorites waiting.
 Add to that unlimited cloud-DVR for up to six users and it’s a tempting package for big TV-loving families.

 Sitting between Sling TV and YouTube TV in the price wars is Hulu Live TV.
 This $54.99 per month package delivers 60+ channels, including the big three news networks, Bravo, ESPN, and more.
 Subscribers also get access to the basic streaming Hulu package, giving Hulu the largest on-demand library of any streaming TV service.

-How Amazon Fire Stick and Fire TV stack up against the competition?
+How does Amazon Fire Stick and Fire TV stack up against the competition?

 Fire Stick vs. Apple TV